coutanto/skywatcher-wave150i/README.md

-Python Scripts to initialiaze and park the Wave150i mount via Wifi or USB.
+Python Scripts to initialize and park the Wave150i mount via Wifi or USB.
 In a way similar to SynScan Pro, the script move the motors to the park position, whatever the initial position is.
 The initialization sequence is sent prior to any motion.